How to measure the entropy of a mesoscopic system via thermoelectric transport: Results

-The novelty of our procedure lies in its application to a multi-level mesoscopic system, such as a multi-level QD, or to a multi-dot system, where the entropy is temperature dependent.
+The advantage of our procedure lies in its application to a multi-level mesoscopic system, such as a multi-level QD, or to a multi-dot system, where the entropy is temperature dependent.
 As an example, let us consider the case of two singly degenerate levels, with level spacing $\Delta \epsilon$ (describing, for example, a single-level QD in a magnetic field).
 One expects that when $T\ll \Delta \epsilon$ the entropy of the single-electron system will be equal to zero, while for higher temperature, larger than $\Delta \epsilon$, it will increase to $\log2$.
 As the entropy is temperature dependent, one has to perform the procedure for all $T$ in order to extract $A(T)$, its derivative, and consequently the entropy.
 For simplicity, we assume that the transition through one of the levels dominates the transport, so Eq.~\ref{eq:general}, which corresponds to a transition between specific states, will also reflect the full transport coefficient of the system.
 As we will demonstrate, even though a single transition dominates the transport, the resulting procedure yields the full entropy change in the system.

 Fig.~\ref{fig:TRexample}d and e depict, respectively, the calculated conductance and TR, again using Eq.~\ref{eq:G}, for a specific temperature, $T=\Delta \epsilon$.
-Fig.~\ref{fig:TRexample}e also shows the TR derived from our procedure - the fitting gives rise to the single number $A(T=\Delta \epsilon )$ for this temperature.
+Fig.~\ref{fig:TRexample}e also shows the TR derived from our procedure - the fitting leads to $A(T=\Delta \epsilon )$ for this temperature.
 Repeating the same procedure for many temperatures, one is able to produce the whole curve $A(T)$, and then the entropy change, $\Delta S =2d\left[T A(T)\right]/dT$.
-The resulting estimate for the entropy change is plotted in Fig.~\ref{fig:TRexample}f along with the direct calculation of the entropy.
+The resulting estimate for the entropy change is plotted in Fig.~\ref{fig:TRexample}f along with the thermodynamic calculation of the entropy change: \YM{$\Delta S_{N\rightarrow N+1}=-\partial \left[F_{N+1}(T,\mu)- F_N(T,\mu)\right]/\partial T$ with $F_N(T,\mu)$ the free energy of the $N$-electron system}.
 Again we observe excellent agreement between the entropy deduced in our procedure and the direct calculation.
-In SM S4 we discuss our procedure for the case when several transitions are relevant to the total transport.
+In Supplementary Note 4 we discuss our procedure for the case when several transitions are relevant to the total transport.